Rev. Fr. John E. Stephens

-A short time in Australia plus various positions in Ireland coloured this Mayo priest’s vocation.
+A short time in Australia also various positions within Ireland coloured this Mayo priest’s vocation.

-Following advice from Bro.
-Jerome Ryan OSF, a close confident of Père Leman: John Stephens entered the Juniorate at Blackrock College in Co.
+John Stephens entered the juniorate at Blackrock College in Co.
 Dublin to continue his education at secondary level stage.
 While there he won prizes for ‘Diligence, Greek and Hebrew.’
 He acted as prefect from 1866-1867.

 A supporter of the Irish Land League Fr.
 Stephens was also close friend of Archbishop John McHale.
 Unfortunately neither of these qualifications endeared him to McHale’s successor, Archbishop Mc Evilly.
 In fact Fr.
 Stephens found himself without a post.

-Around 1886, his former fellow curate at Aughagower in Mayo, Fr.
-Thomas Carr, who was by then Bishop of Galway, asked him to come as his secretary in Melbourne where he had been transferred as Archbishop.
-With this new mission during 1888 Fr Stephens requested permission to rejoin the Congregation at Ballarat, Australia.
-The Congregation withdrew from Australia in 1892.
+Circa 1886 his former fellow curate at Aughagower in Mayo Fr.
+Thomas Carr (by then Bishop of Galway) asked him to come as his secretary in Melbourne where he had been transferred as Archbishop.
+With this new mission during 1888 Fr.
+Stephens requested permission to rejoin the congregation at Ballarat, Australia. (congregation withdrew from Australia in 1892)

 On his return to Ireland Fr.
 Stephens was appointed bursar at St Mary’s, Rathmines.

 During 1893 Fr.
 Stephens was transferred to Rockwell College where he acted as director of the juniorate in the absence of Fr Louis Demaison (who had been seconded to other duties for a time) When Fr.
 James Cotter in 1894 resigned the presidency: Rev. Fr.
 Stephens was called on to assume the post, he agreed but with one condition that he would accept for a one-year term only.